MaugrimEP/td-paint/README.md

      ...
 ```

+### Places
+Download Places2 dataset and samples the 2000 test files by copying the 2000 files from `splits/places_2000_filesnames_test.txt` to a directory of your choice.

 ## Training

 To train the model(s) in the paper,
 - read the fields in the yaml_conf and change what you need than change (paths, gpus, etc)
 - for additional configuration, please read files in `conf/`
 - run this command:

 ```bash
 PARAMS=(
     dataset_params/data_params=celeba